rbarbalat/Cypher/README.md

       ```

-* Returns a list all Teams that the user is a member of
+* Returns a list of all the Teams that the user is a member of (each team is a dictionary)

     * `GET /api/teams/currentuser`